locaal-ai/obs-backgroundremoval/README.md

-# OBS Plugin: Portrait Background Removal / Virtual Green-screen
+# OBS Plugin: Portrait Background Removal / Virtual Green-screen and Low-Light Enhancement

-A plugin for [OBS Studio](https://obsproject.com/) that allows you to replace the background in portrait images and video.
+A plugin for [OBS Studio](https://obsproject.com/) that allows you to replace the background in portrait images and video, as well as enhance low-light scenes.

 - [Introduction](#introduction)
 - [Building](#building)